python/devguide/getting-started/pull-request-lifecycle.rst

 2. When ``python-cla-bot`` comments on your pull request that commit authors are required to sign a Contributor License Agreement, click on the button in the comment to sign it.
-It's enough to log in through GitHub.
-The process is automatic.
+Simply log in to GitHub, click "Authorize Python CLA Bot", and then click "Sign".

 3. After signing, the comment by ``python-cla-bot`` will update to indicate that "all commit authors signed the Contributor License